TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 If you flash the above code and feed the output to an oscilloscope, you may find it doesn’t really work.
 Our signal [stalls](#stall-img), for similar reasons as before.

 {% alert "warning" %}
 Even with DMA, stalls may occur.
 This is usually a sign that buffering (and other processes) consume too much time.
-Once DMA is finished, nothing is being sent out.
+In this case, breaks in the data occur—the stream is no longer continuous, because the buffer doesn't finish prepping on time.
 {% endalert %}

 ### Optimisations 🏎